 Associate of Applied Science and Certificate of Applied Science Programs

 The Associate of Applied Science (A.A.S.) and Certificate of Applied Science (C.A.S.) programs are designed to prepare an individual for employment in a specific career or career pathway.
 In some instances, particularly in Health Professions, the degree or certificate is a prerequisite for taking a licensing examination.
 The A.A.S. degree is not typically considered a transfer degree, although opportunities do exist at the University of Montana and some other baccalaureate degree-granting institutions for continuing in programs such as the University's Bachelor of Applied Science degree program.

-The Associate of Arts degree is a general education transfer degree and does not officially include a major or minor course of study but students may focus on specific areas of emphasis in order to satisfy the degree requirements.
-To receive an Associate of Arts (AA) degree, students must successfully complete all the general education requirements as described by Montana Board of Regents policy 301.10 Appendix 1.
-The minimum grade point average for the 60 credits required for the A.A. is 2.0.
+The Associate of Arts and Associate of Science degrees are general education transfer degrees and do not officially include a major or minor courses of study, but students may focus on specific areas of emphasis in order to satisfy the degree requirements.
+To receive an Associate of Arts (AA) or Associate of Science (AS) degree, students must successfully complete all the general education requirements as described by Montana Board of Regents policy 301.10 Appendix 1.
+The minimum grade point average for the 60 credits required for the A.A. or A.S. is 2.0.
 At least 30 of the 60 required credits must be earned at UM, through either Missoula College or University of Montana-Missoula.

 Credit Applicable Toward Associate of Arts and Baccalaureate Degrees

 Students may count up to 15 technical course credits towards the A.A., A.S., and baccalaureate degrees (except the B.A.S.; see the B.A.S. section of the catalog for more information).
 UP to 20 technical course credits may count if the student has previously earned an A.A.S. degree.
 Refer to the section on Technical Courses and Credit Maximums in this catalog for additional information.
 Students should visit with their advisor for more information.